Wendover Air Force Base: Postwar use

 The base was reactivated on 15 July 1961, but the only personnel based there were a fifteen-man firefighting detachment.
 By 1962, when the base was again deactivated, only 128 of the original 668 buildings remained.
 The General Services Administration (GSA) wanted to sell the base to the town of Wendover, leaving only the bombing ranges and radar site with the Air Force.
 It was declared surplus in 1972.
 In 1974, the base was renamed Decker Field, in acknowledgement of Mr. Douglas A. Decker's and his team's successful effort to open Wendover Air Force Base to public use.
 The base continued to be used occasionally for training by Air National Guard units, and the firefighting detachment remained until 1977.

 Wendover was officially listed on the National Register of Historic Places on 1 July 1975.
 The entire facility was declared surplus in 1976, and on 9 July 1976, the water system and its annexes were transferred to the city of Wendover, Utah.
 The GSA deeded most of the base, including runways, taxiways, hangars, hospital complex, and several warehouses to Wendover for a civil airport on 15 August 1977.
 The Air Force retained about 86 acres of the cantonment area and 164 acres of the radar site.

 Beginning in 1980 the 4440th Tactical Fighter Training Group began holding regular exercises known as Red Flag from Nellis AFB, Nevada.
 These exercises used Wendover, with over 9,000 men and women deployed to Decker Field, Utah.
 About 5,200 sorties were flown, representing over 9,500 flying hours.
 Red Flag exercises at Wendover were discontinued after 1986.
 The U.S. Air Force relinquished the remainder of Decker Field to the town of Wendover in 1992.

 Current uses

+Wendover Airport

+Wendover Airport is a county-owned, public-use airport located one nautical mile (2 km) southeast of the central business district of Wendover, a city on the western edge of Tooele County, Utah, United States, near the border with Nevada.